typedb/typedb/docs/pages/academy/3-schemas/3-schema-building.md

   ![The metaschema](/images/academy/3-schema/meta-schema.png)

-## GRAQL entities and relationships
+## Graql entities and relationships
 Enough with the theory, let’s create our schema!
 In our last lesson, we created the following model sketch:

 ```